 Individuals seeking an endorsement in Special Education (called LBS1-Learning Behavior Specialist ) can add the credential to the Professional Educator License (PEL) by taking additional courses.
+Courses are: LSI 431, LSI 475, LSI 476, LSI 597.
 Requirements are listed in the Endorsements section of the Course Catalog and are in addition to degree requirements.

 Students seeking licensure by the Illinois State Board of Education (ISBE) are required to successfully complete a set of tests specific to the Early Childhood professional field:

 Each student seeking licensure from the College of Education must complete supervised Internships in appropriate settings in conjunction with education courses.
 In addition, there are some courses, which might require certain hours of field experience to be completed, and /or have field assignments, which students are required to complete.
 Two internship-type field-based courses (T&L 481, T&L 482) are aligned with curriculum and instruction theory courses across the program.
 Each internship course requires completing 75 hours of field experience in its relevant grade level classroom.
-T&L 481 is taken after successful completion of T&L 432.
-T&L 482 is taken concurrently with T&L 432.
+T&L 481 is taken concurrently with T&L 407.
+T&L 482 is taken concurrently with T&L 408.
 Since these internship courses are scheduled only once per academic year, be sure to work with your advisor in carefully mapping out when you will take them.
 For details on requirements, expectations, documentation, & courses in your program that require fieldwork hours, visit the College of Education website.